Introduction

 Building from source

-You can also compile Spotifyd yourself, allowing you to make use of feature flags.
-Spotifyd is written in Rust.
+You can also compile spotifyd yourself, allowing you to tailor it perfectly to your needs or get the latest fixes. spotifyd is written in Rust.
 You can download the toolchain (compiler and package manager) over at rustup.rs.
 Follow their instructions to get started.

 Note: Please make sure that you compile the package using the most recent stable version of Rust available through rustup.
 Some distro versions are quite outdated and might result in compilation errors.

-Spotifyd might require additional libraries during build and runtime, depending on your platform and the way to compile it (static or dynamic).
+spotifyd might require additional libraries during build and runtime, depending on your platform and the way to compile it (static or dynamic).
 The following table shows the libraries needed for each OS respectively.

 Target PlatformLibraries